 All members on the team shall wear numbered caps of the same colour.
-If a player uses a rubber swim cap, or any other remedy, all visible parts must be of the same colour.
+If a player uses a rubber swim cap, or any other remedy, all visible parts must be dark or light coloured in accordance with the cap colour.